Jallison154/TheBigWRB/Pi Zero/INSTALLATION_GUIDE.md

 - Sample sound file creation
 - Systemd service installation and startup

+**Note**: If you encounter a "externally-managed-environment" error during installation, the script will automatically handle it by using apt packages instead of pip.

 Continue reading for detailed manual installation steps if needed.

 ## 📋 Prerequisites